Autoproof/contract/sources/output/autoproof_Document.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
+3545: Tags can't be empty
 3861: Only author of the claim can approve
 5688: Only exclusive rights owner can set the cost
 7765: Can't approve without a claim
 7782: Can't cancel without a claim
 8086: Not enough funds
-12393: Data hash can't be empty
 14555: Exclusive rights transfer is not available
 19061: Only exclusive rights owner can get funds
 19102: Transfer is in progress